trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 _Diagrams: [Google](https://developers.google.com/streetview/spherical-metadata)_

-...again, I stess, manufactures don't need to write all of them (or any of them).
+...again, I stress, manufactures don't need to write all of them (or any of them... although this will cause compatibility issues with software).

+### A note on XMP namespaces

+This post is only intended as a brief introduction to the topic.

+[Their are many XMP namespaces with differing XMP tags](https://exiftool.org/TagNames/XMP.html).
+For example, [`XMP-GPano`](https://exiftool.org/TagNames/XMP.html#GPano) for photos and [`XMP-GSpherical`](https://exiftool.org/TagNames/XMP.html#GSpherical) for video.

+I have omitted discussing XMP namespaces in this post as they are mostly important when writing metadata to files.

 ## Reading metadata in video files